 On a 30 year fixed rate loan, homeowners will most likely pay interest on the first half of their mortgage loan term.
 For example, if the mortgage payment is $1,500 per month, the principal payment can be $50 and the mortgage interest payment can be $1,450.
 The interest portion of monthly mortgage payment is tax deductible and you can claim it as a mortgage interest tax deduction on federal tax returns.

 FORM 1098 Provided By Mortgage Companies

-- The mortgage servicing company servicing mortgage loan needs to send homeowners IRS Form 1098 no later than February 1st of each year, mandated by federal law
+At the end of the year, mortgage servicing company will send homeowners a mortgage statement called the IRS FORM 1098 which is a mortgage interest statement.
+The amount of mortgage interest homeowners have paid for their home during that calendar year.
+The mortgage servicing company servicing mortgage loan needs to send homeowners IRS Form 1098 no later than February 1st of each year, mandated by federal law.